-The drills and exercises laid out in these videos are useful for developing a number of skills and techniques applicable to all ultimate games, with a particular focus on the spacing, movements, and techniques suited to Hexagon Offence and Flexagon Defence.
+The drills and exercises laid out in these videos are useful for developing a number of skills and techniques applicable to all ultimate offences, with a particular focus on the spacing, movements, and techniques suited to Hexagon Offence.

 Covid-19 update: The drills below are rated from A-C on the UKU’s Outline of Phased Return to Play.
 During high risk of virus transmission, queues in drills, stacks in games, and 1-to-1 marking should be avoided where possible.
 See the UKU Outline of Phased Return to Play for more details, and felixultimate’s Covid-19 Safe Training & Play Ideas.
 The felixultimate drills below maintain 2m distance between players, except where noted.
 The Hex and Flex strategies encourage spacing between players as a principle, which opens up many more opportunities for distanced drills, exercises, and safer play in games.
 Adhere to your local guidance to keep you and the people around you safe above all else.

 |Felix introduces two sheets he uses to help coaching at trainings and in matches, including a walkthrough of the mysterious “Doughnuts” Gamesheet. and talks about his essential and his preferred Coach Accessories and how to use them.
 Watch video.|

 |The 1-2-3-Pass drill involves four players who work as two pairs.
 They train give-go moves, and connecting continuation passes once the give-go sequence halts.
 A good drill to run towards the start of training, developing good throw’n’go fundamentals, 1-to-1 connections, and repositioning to give teammates space / options.Watch video.|